FireDragon737/Group-4/openYourProject/readme.md

 # My Grade Calculator
 An android app that performs calculations such as GPA, Final Grade, and Weighted Class grade.
+This is a free open source project, refer to the license for more information.

 ## Purpose
 The target users are high school or college students.
 It is useful for helping students to determine which classes they need to pay more attention to.